MauroVerberkt/DotnetHelpers/BusinessRulesAnalyzer/README.md

 ## Features

 ### BR001: Business Rule Key Validation
-Ensures that all business rule keys referenced in `RequiresBusinessRule` and `ValidatesBusinessRule` attributes actually exist in a `BusinessRule` field.
+Ensures that all business rule keys referenced in `BusinessRule` and `ImplementsBusinessRule` attributes actually exist in a `BusinessRule` field.

 ### BR002/BR003: Validation Coverage
-Ensures that every `RequiresBusinessRule` has a corresponding `ValidatesBusinessRule` with the same `ruleKey` **anywhere in the compilation**.
+Ensures that every `BusinessRule` has a corresponding `ImplementsBusinessRule` with the same `ruleKey` **anywhere in the compilation**.

 - **BR002** (Error): When `enforceValidation=true` (default)
 - **BR003** (Warning): When `enforceValidation=false`